ling89889988952/RokuFlashback/README.md

 ## Usage:

-1.Before staring the project please make sure to install the Sass and gulp package (how to install these package can follow the **Prerequisites**)
+1. Before starting the project please make sure to install the Sass and gulp package (how to install these package can follow the Prerequisites)

-2.Sass fllowes the nested rules.
-Do not only change the variable of the main.scss which will cause the website makeup is invaild.
+2. Sass follows the nested rules.
+Do not only change the variable of the main.scss which will cause the website makeup is invalid.
 Please check the nesting rules between the related file main.scss.

-3.Do not modify all file path and file name which may cause the function of the website can not run.
+3. Do not modify all file paths and file name which may cause the function of the website can not run.
 All the js file has its own function, please do not

-4.Different screen resolutions may cause subtle chromatic aberrations on the website.
+4. Different screen resolutions may cause subtle chromatic aberrations on the website.

-5.Please link the related url (vue, bootscript) in the code, in ordr to run the website.
+5. Please link the related URL (vue, bootscript) in the code, in order to run the website.

 ## Contributing:

 Pull requests are welcome.
-For any changes, pleace follow the instruction below to submit your changes request.
+For any changes, please follow the instruction below to submit your changes request.

-1.Create your feature branch: git checkout -b [new branch name]
+1. Create your feature branch: git checkout -b [new branch name]

-2.Add changes to the Index: git add [changed filename]
+2. Add changes to the Index: git add [changed filename]

-3.Commit your changes: git commit -m 'Add some feature'
+3. Commit your changes: git commit -m 'Add some feature'

-4.Push to the branch: git push origin [new branch name]
+4. Push to the branch: git push origin [new branch name]

-5.Submit a pull request.
+5. Submit a pull request.
 Thanks!

 ## Built With: